hyperledger/fabric-contract-api-go/tutorials/getting-started.md

 Once in that folder you must build your chaincode program for running.
 You must also 'vendor' the imports for the go program as the peer will be missing these packages.

 > Note: ensure you have the 2.x.x version of the fabric docker images or the `go build` command will fail.
+> Note: ensure you have the correct permissions configured on your contract-tutorial folder for docker to create files there.
+Running `chmod -R 766` should set the correct permission levels.

 ```
 go mod vendor